 Humanities: Land Sea Space

 Texas A&M is one of only 17 universities in the United States with the triple designation of land-grant, sea-grant, and space-grant university.
-In the spirit of the Glasscock Center’s mission to foster interdisciplinary humanities research among the community of scholars at Texas A&M University and in the world beyond the academy, Humanities: Land Sea Space seeks to benefit and impact a broad intellectual community and to have significant reach and impact by exploring globally relevant topics and establishing international collaborations through its research activities and events.
+In the spirit of the Glasscock Center’s mission to foster interdisciplinary humanities research among the community of scholars at Texas A&M University and in the world beyond the academy, HLSS aims to benefit and impact a broad intellectual community and to have significant reach by exploring both global concerns and many that are especially relevant to the state of Texas.

 Humanities and social science scholars have long-studied land, but recent catastrophic changes through global warming have shifted many discussions, raising geopolitical, environmental, and social justice issues.
-New cross-disciplinary work has emerged which addresses diverse topics such as water insecurity, energy cultures, coastal and island communities, the Anthropocene, deep time, extinctions, and ecological loss.
+New cross-disciplinary work has emerged which addresses diverse topics such as water and food insecurity, energy cultures, coastal and island communities, the Anthropocene, deep time, extinctions, and ecological loss.
 Literature and the arts are motivating creative and imaginative work which explores nature-society interactions.
-The critical methods of the humanities, as well as social and natural science perspectives, are needed to properly address such topics and issues.
-Land Sea Space will bring these perspectives together to bridge disciplinary boundaries and draw on expertise from across TAMU and beyond.
-Please see our event page for new developments and to get in touch with your ideas.
+The critical methods of the humanities, in conversation with the social and natural sciences, are needed to properly address such topics.
+This Glasscock Center initiative provides scope for innovative research across the environmental humanities, marine humanities, geohumanities, planetary humanities, energy humanities, health humanities, and public humanities.
+As reflected by the earth’s systems and ecologies, the triple themes of Land Sea Space are approached individually but also as interconnected.